Introduction to the Didactic Program in Dietetics (DPD)

 Cornell University offers both a Didactic Program in Dietetics (DPD) and supervised practice through the Dietetic Internship (DI).
 These programs are separate.
 Both programs may be of interest to students pursuing the Registered Dietitian Nutritionist (RD/RDN) credential.

 The Registered Dietitian Nutritionist (RD/RDN) credential is the most widely held credential of nutrition practitioners.
 Many jobs in nutrition require the RD/RDN credential to be considered for employment.
 The Commission on Dietetics Registration (CDR) confers this credential once you have met all of the criteria to be registered.
-In brief, to become an RD/RDN, candidates must first complete minimum academic requirements and hold a Bachelor's degree.
-Candidates are then eligible for supervised practice in dietetics.
-Once supervised practice (typically in a dietetic internship) is completed, candidates are eligible to take the RD/RDN exam.
-The RD/RDN credential is granted upon passing the exam.
-Beginning in 2024, candidates for the RD/RDN exam will also need a graduate degree, in any area, to sit for the exam.

-The DPD at Cornell is accredited through 2023 by the Accreditation Council for Education in Nutrition and Dietetics (ACEND)* and includes required coursework necessary to complete ACEND's knowledge requirements and learning outcomes.
 The DPD is a program, not a major, and as such DPD coursework may be completed with any major.
 DPD coursework fits best, however, with majors in the Division of Nutritional Sciences.
 Issuance of a Verification Statement verifies that a student has completed DPD requirements and is eligible for supervised practice.
 The Verification Statement is the form used by ACEND-accredited programs to document that an individual has completed the requirements of a dietetics education program.
 The completion of ACEND Didactic Program requirements and at least a bachelor's degree from a U.S. regionally accredited college/university or foreign equivalent are necessary for eligibility to enter an ACEND-accredited supervised practice program.
 The Verification Statement is also used to verify that all academic requirements are met for Active membership in the Academy of Nutrition and Dietetics.
 A Verification Statement will be issued to Cornell students after all necessary steps required by the program and successful completion of required course work has been verified (see Policies and Procedures).

 More detail can be found on Applying to the DPD

-1. Graduates will be capable of integrating knowledge and theory in nutritional sciences and exhibit skills necessary for competent supervised practice and for careers in nutrition.
+Goal #1 – Program graduates will be capable of integrating knowledge and theory in nutritional sciences and exhibit skills necessary for competent supervised practice and for careers in nutrition.

-- Over a five-year period, graduates will rate the preparation received in the program, on average, as "satisfactory" or better;
+• Over a 5-year period, program directors and employers will rate the preparation of our students, on average, as “satisfactory” or better.

-- Over a five-year period, program directors and employers will rate the preparation of our students, on average, as "satisfactory" or better.
+• Over a 5-year period, alumni will rate the preparation received in the program, on average, as “satisfactory” or better.

 The success of the DPD at Cornell is measured using outcomes related to program goals.
 A full report of outcomes is available upon request.